Random Choice Generator

 Is the random choice truly random?

 If you are wondering if the produced choice is truly random, it is best to first define what a truly random process of choosing between items would be expected to produce.
 A random choice means that each item on the initial list has an equal chance of ending up in any position of the randomized list and hence has an equal probability of ending up in first position (where it becomes 'chosen').
-A procedure offering this quality is called unbiased.
+A procedure offering this quality is called unbiased and results in a fair selection.

 Bias technically means 'systematically skewed'.
 We have tested the shuffle algorithm used in our generator for systematic skewness and validated the results statistically and the test showed that the order is in fact random in the above sense.
 You can check the outcomes of these tests of randomness and unbiasedness here.

-So, in short - yes, the choice is truly random.
+So, in short - yes, the choice randomizer is truly random.

 Cite this randomizer & page